Indian corporates yet to work towards employee wellness: Experts

-Corporates, have been focusing around employee health and fitness by offering a slew of things: health insurances, gyms, dietitian services, sports/games and yoga/meditation centres.
-However, most of these services currently remain under-utilised or not benefited because the most important faculty — the mind and it’s wellness — was so far never addressed, as per healthcare experts and HR professionals who participated in a discussion on Wellness at Work.
+Corporates have been focusing around employee health and fitness with a slew of offers: health insurances, gyms, dietitian services, sports/ games and yoga/ meditation centres.
+However, most of these services currently remain under-utilised or are not benefited because the most important faculty, the mind and its wellness, was so far never addressed, as per healthcare experts and HR professionals who participated in a discussion on Wellness at Work.

-Vishal Bali, executive chairman, Asia Healthcare Holdings, said, “Indian corporates has been concentrating on the physical health of their employees for decades now.
+Vishal Bali, Executive Chairman, Asia Healthcare Holdings said, “Indian corporates have been concentrating on the physical health of their employees for decades now.
 But being happy is mostly a function of the mind and very little of it is physical.
-Some companies are beginning to realise the distinction between health and wellness, but a lot of work has to happen in this front.’’
+Some companies are beginning to realise the distinction between health and wellness, but a lot of work has to happen in this front.”

 The panelists, in general, were of the opinion that creating a pool of sound-minded people was critical for the overall productivity, profitability and per employee revenue enhancement for corporates.